14: Best Canadian Stories

 $19.95 (paper) ISBN 978 0 7780 1423 2

 Murray Pomerance is the author of five books of fiction, Savage Time, Magia d’Amore, The Complete Partitas, Edith Valmaine and Tomorrow, and six works of criticism, The Horse Who Drank the Sky, Johnny Depp Starts Here, An Eye for Hitchcock, The Eyes Have It, Alfred Hitchcock’s America and Marnie.
 He has been the editor or co-editor of numerous volumes including A Family Affair, City That Never Sleeps, Cinema and Modernity, American Cinema of the 1950s and Enfant Terrible!: Jerry Lewis in American Film.
 His fiction has appeared in, among other places, The Paris Review, The Kenyon Review, New Directions and Descant, and he has been anthologized in Prize Stories 1992: The O. Henry Awards and 04: Best Canadian Stories.
-He lives with his family in Toronto, where he teaches sociology and media studies at Ryerson University.
+He lives with his family in Toronto.

 |What is home?
 Something that happens?
 Something we choose?
 Deirdre Kessler comes from an American family for which home was a set of ideals: socialism, union solidarity.
 Her grandfather was buried in unconsecrated ground.
 Her mother was put in jail.
 She herself left the States during the Vietnam war and settled in Prince Edward Island.
 Here she found a new world of old ways and long memories.
 This book tells her story.|